-Afghanistan’s Newest Commandos Join the Fight, Doubling Size of Force
+Afghanistan’s Newest Commandos Join the Fight

 An Afghan Commando rides a recently commandeered IS-K leader’s horse into the Commando graduation ceremony.
 According to Afghan National Army Special Operations Command Corps Public Affairs, the horse was commandeered during a recent battle in Achin district, Nangarhar province, Afghanistan.
 (NATO photo by Master Sgt.
 Felix Figeroa)